A fast-paced, dynamic and demanding course for determined and ambitious individuals who want a career in fashion.

 - Member of the British Fashion Council Colleges Council and Graduate Fashion Week

-The course has a unique partnership with the world famous Fashion Museum where you will have special access to an unrivalled collection of fashion.
+- Unique partnership with the world famous Fashion Museum – students have special access to an unrivalled collection of fashion

 Why study Fashion Design?

 The course offers a comprehensive design education for dedicated and ambitious individuals looking for a specialist career in the fashion industry.
 Our philosophy is to develop students as individuals to become innovative and creative designers with a design aesthetic relevant to the contemporary fashion industry.
 There is an emphasis on ideas, creativity, and developing your own personal design philosophy underpinned with strong pattern cutting and product development skills.
 We aim to take the fear out of the ‘technical’ side of fashion by combining the ‘technical’ and ‘design’ into one creative endeavour.
 We look for highly motivated students with a strong creative focus and a clear determination to enter the highly competitive world of fashion.

 Fashion is a dynamic and challenging discipline that is an expression of what people feel and think.
 It is about evolution and change through design, influenced by cultural, social, historical, economic and political change.
 To this end you’ll cover all aspects of the design process, from research and design development, drawing and illustration, colour and fabric development, historical and cultural studies, as well as the ability to translate ideas from 2D to 3D.

 We foster active, experiential learning; encouraging you to become a critically engaged, independent thinker.